 Freelancers and self-employed professionals may take out voluntary insurances against some business risks with an insurance company.

-Find out more in our guide to health insurance in the Netherlands.
+Find out even more in our guide to health insurance in the Netherlands.

-Combining freelance work and paid employment in the Netherlands
+Combining freelance work and salaried employment in the Netherlands

 Working for clients

 If you are doing long-term freelance work for clients, they need to know whether you are regarded as an entrepreneur.
 Otherwise, they may have to pay income tax and insurance contributions for you.
 In this case, you can prove that you are truly an entrepreneur with a model agreement.